Egypt travel guide

 There remains a small risk from unexploded landmines in certain desert areas in the north west of Egypt near to Alamein, and on some limited stretches of the Mediterranean coast near Marsa Matrouh and on the Red Sea coast south of Suez.
 Danger areas are usually well marked with signs and barbed wire fencing.
 Take care and follow local advice, especially if planning trips off marked roads.

 Terrorists are very likely to try to carry out attacks in Egypt.
 The main threat is from extremists linked to Daesh-Sinai.
-You should be vigilant at all times, including the holy month of Ramadan when terrorist groups sometimes call for attacks.
-Avoid crowded places and follow the advice of the Egyptian authorities and your travel company, if you have one.
+You should avoid crowded places and gatherings, eg, in or around religious sites and during religious festivals, such as the month of Ramadan and the Christmas period up to 7 January (Coptic Christmas), when terrorist groups have sometimes called for attacks.
+Take extra care over local holiday weekends, as some terrorist attacks have occurred during these times.
+You should follow the advice of the Egyptian authorities and your travel company, if you have one.

 The authorities in Egypt maintain a significant security presence across the country, including armed security officers stationed at important sites, critical infrastructure, and road checkpoints.
 Extra measures are in place at tourist sites.